Skip to main content

 Listening In

-As a series, Listening In provides insights into how Australians discover and consume music along with audiences’ wider attitudes, behaviours and preferences .
+As a series, Listening In provides insights into how Australians discover and consume music along with audiences’ wider attitudes, behaviours and preferences.
 It also seeks to better understand how Australian music sits within the overall music diet, as well as how people feel about Australian music, and their current access to it.

 Listening In: Insights on live music attendance

-As the first in the Listening In series, this report focuses on Australians’ attendance to live music events.
+The first in the Listening In series, this report focuses on Australians’ attendance to live music events.
 This first report follows on from Creative Australia’s research into music festivals in 2024: the Soundcheck reports.
 This report on live music adds important insights on audience preferences, motivations and needs.

 • Music is important to the majority of Australians.
 Younger music-engaged participants, in particular, recognise the positive impact live music has on their relationships, a sense of community and belonging, and on their mental health and wellbeing.